indieSoftware/NavigationStack/README.md

 Technically you are not forced to add the `NavigationStackView` to the root level of your view's body.
 Even when added to the root of your custom view you might also add this custom view as a sub-view to a bigger view.
 This is actually unproblematic as long as the views are full-screen.

-However, when the view's to navigate to are not full-screen the user might transition from one screen which already has transitioned to a different view.
+However, when the views to navigate to are not full-screen the user might transition from one screen which already has transitioned to a different view.
 And that might lead to problems, because the lib uses a linear stack to keep the navigation transitions.
 When trying to branch off from the middle of the stack then this won't work as expected.

 There is a `SubviewExample` in the examples and a `SubviewExampleTests` to show this problem.